jliken/portfolio/src/content/projects/asi4-ada2.md

 ![ASI-IV lower body manufactured](/projects/engineering/asi4-lb.jpg)

 ASI-IV flew to a height of 1km nominally, successfully recovering via flight computer actuation, and also broadcasting live telemetry for the first time in endeavour history.
-Unfortunately due to harsh weather conditions at Mach-25, ADA-II is yet to fly, but there is hope for a launch this summer.
+Unfortunately due to harsh weather conditions at Mach-25, ADA-II was unable to fly.

 The manufacturing experience I gained from this task allowed me to proceed with confidence into my role as Lead Structures Engineer the following academic year.